-Welcome to the SUNY Fredonia History Department!
+Welcome to The State University of New York at Fredonia History Department!
 Our department offers a number of dynamic programs at the undergraduate level, including majors in History and Social Studies Adolescence Education.
 Our faculty are committed teachers and scholars who promote student learning through a broad, yet rigorous, analysis of the past.
 Our programs are designed to enhance students’ knowledge of the past and to develop strong critical thinking and writing skills.
 At Fredonia, students “do history” by conducting original research, analyzing sources, developing arguments, and communicating their findings.
 In addition, opportunities to engage in service learning, internships, scholarly conferences, and study abroad promote the development of skills and competencies students will need for life in a complex, global community.
-Please explore our site to learn more about the opportunities available at SUNY Fredonia.
-If you have any questions, don’t hesitate to email me at email@example.com.
+Please explore our site to learn more about the opportunities available at Fredonia.
+If you have any questions, don’t hesitate to email me at firstname.lastname@example.org.

 Phi Alpha Theta Conference

 The History Department will host the Western New York Regional Conference of Phi Alpha

 Theta on Saturday, April 18.
 Forty students from Fredonia and seven other universities and colleges will be presenting

 their research on various topics at the conference.
 Eight Fredonia students will be presenting: James Coughlin, Jason Pandich, Alissa